Student Supervisor Instructions

-All supervisors must complete and submit the form in Webster to payroll regardless of whether or not they have worked for another on campus department.
-If the form is not submitted to Payroll the student will not have a time sheet within Webster to record their hours worked.
+All supervisors must complete and submit the form in Webster regardless of whether or not they have worked for another on campus department.
+If the form is not submitted to Payroll, the student will not have a time sheet in Webster to record their hours.
 Instructions will be sent via email to the supervisor and student upon submission.

-*International students: please instruct student to call payroll at (541) 962-3286 to make an appointment.
-This process can take up to 7 working days to complete, they will need to obtain a social security card at 2205 Cove Avenue we will need the original card.
+*International students: Please instruct student to call Payroll at (541) 962-3286 to make an appointment.
+This process can take up to 7 working days to complete.
+They will need to obtain a social security card at the Social Security Administration office (2205 Cove Avenue in La Grande).

-Please do not send the student to the Payroll Office, let the email guide the student.
+Please do not send the student to the Payroll Office!
+They need to receive their emailed instructions first.

 Once you submit the form to Payroll it will remain active for 30 days.

 Eastern’s policy is that students may work no more than 29 hours week during academic terms.
 Students may work over the 29-hour limitation during the summer months and breaks between terms.
 International students may jeopardize their Visa status by working over 20 hours per week and students with work-study may jeopardize their work-study status.
 For more information, please view the EOU Policy website for Policy/Procedure: Student employee policy.

 Web Time Entry (WTE) is a web-based application that collects time and attendance information for EOU student employees in Webster.
 All EOU students are responsible for entering and submitting their hours worked every pay period.
 Supervisors are responsible for approving the hours worked and audit sick leave to ensure they aren’t claiming more sick leave than they have accrued.
 Once the supervisor has approved the hours, the employee’s hours are automatically loaded into payroll for payment.
 In order to comply with the Fair Labor and Standards Act, EOU student employees record their daily in and out times instead of the total hours worked in Webster.